ipfs/ipfs-blog/src/_blog/a-guide-to-ipfs-connectivity-in-web-browsers.md

 ### ⚠️ Possible browser pitfalls

 So let's say you've done everything correctly.
-You're able to find peers using WebRTC-Star and p2p-circuit, awesome!
-However you might find your connections expire, and you're unable to restore them.
-I'm not completely sure what causes this behaviour (probably some browser policy), however we can do our best to mitigate these issues!
+You're able to find peers using WebRTC-Star and `p2p-circuit` — awesome!
+However, you might find your connections expire, and you're unable to restore them.
+I'm not completely sure what causes this behaviour (probably some browser policy); however, we can do our best to mitigate these issues!

 #### Staying connected to peers

-We stay connected to peers in a couple ways.
-The first way is more direct, and that's by subscribing to and sending a "keepalive" announcement over `discochat-keepalive` every 4 seconds:
+We stay connected to peers in a couple of ways.
+The first way is more direct: by subscribing to and sending a "keepalive" announcement over `discochat-keepalive` every 4 seconds:

 ```javascript
 setInterval(function(){sendmsg("1", prefix+"keepalive");}, 4000);